ndavison/groundwork-framework/README.md

-This is the framework components of groundwork - these components should be obtained via downloading/cloning the groundwork app components found here: https://github.com/ndavison/groundwork and then running "composure install".
+This is the framework components of groundwork - these components should be obtained via downloading/cloning the groundwork app components found here: https://github.com/ndavison/groundwork and then running "composer install".
-This will get these groundwork framework components via composure for you.
+This will get these groundwork framework components via composer for you.

 ## License